This post may contain affiliate links. Please read our disclosure policy.

 - 1 teaspoon Dijon mustard

-- Tabasco sauce to taste
+- 1 teaspoon Tabasco sauce to taste

-- Salt and cracked black pepper to taste
+- 1 pinch cracked pepper to taste

-- 1 tablespoon fresh chopped chives plus more to garnish
+- 1 tablespoon fresh chives chopped, plus more to garnish

-- Paprika to garnish
+- 1 pinch paprika to garnish

 Instructions